How to borrow money from family and friends

 Borrow from friends or family: It may be interest-free and quicker than applying for a formal loan.
 But if you borrow from friends and family, always agree on how and when you’ll pay it back to avoid problems.

 Overdraft (if arranged): Some banks offer current accounts with overdrafts for short-term borrowing, but interest rates can be high.
-It may not be not suitable for repaying over several months or longer.
+It may not be suitable for repaying over several months or longer.

 Delay and save: If it’s not urgent, putting money aside each month avoids interest.
 This only works if you can wait before making the purchase.